margaeor/starter-hugo-academic/content/home/featured-publications.md

 # This file represents a page section.
 headless: true

-active: true
+active: false

 # Order that this section appears on the page.
-weight: 90
+weight: 85

-title: Papers
+title: Featured Publications
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.